dannyhope/uxbrighton/_posts/2017-05-09-UXCampRedux.md

 ## Speakers

+The speakers for this session are:

+Rebecca Hugo - Purposeful Page Architecture
+Peter Winchester - The London Underground.
+Your 100 year old guide to website navigation Kathy Neuss - The researchers' responsibilities
+John Flitcroft - Talk title TBC

-Talks and speakers are to be confirmed soon, but <a href="https://www.eventbrite.co.uk/e/ux-camp-brighton-2017-redux-tickets-33938435775">tickets are available now</a>.
+<a href="https://www.eventbrite.co.uk/e/ux-camp-brighton-2017-redux-tickets-33938435775">tickets are available now</a>.

 ## Organisers